 During any attendance marking period, a student is allowed three tardies per class period per marking period at the start of the school day.
 After the third tardy, a student will receive disciplinary action.
 The only way to excuse a tardy after the third tardy at the start of the school day is with an official note/letter from the court, doctor, or dentist.
 Notes and phone calls from parents/guardians will not excuse any tardy.
 For every three tardies per class period during the school day per marking period equals a lunch detention.
-For every six tardies per class period during the school day per marking period equals an after school detention.
-Each student accumulating 9-12 total tardies during the school day, per marking period, equals one day in-school suspension.
+For every six tardies per class period during the school day per marking period equals an after school day, per marking period, equals one day in-school suspension.
 Each student accumulating over 12 total tardies in the school day, per marking period will receive one or two days in-school suspension.
-Each student surpassing 20 total tardies per marking period shall be suspended from school until a meeting can be held between the principal, student, and parent/guardian.
+Each student across period shall be suspended from school until a meeting can be held between the principal, student, and parent/guardian.